futbolpal/gitea-agents/.kilocode/rules/product.md

 ## Goal

 Orchestration polls for new, unlabeled issues to initiate work.
-Orchestration polls for pull comments and review comments to initiate work.

 The agent polls for new or unlabeled repo issues to initiate work.
 For each qualifying issue, the agent: